Angola Liberation Day – February 4, 2027

-Angola Liberation Day is commemorated every February 4, along with the Day of the Armed Struggle, to celebrate Angolan M.P.L.A’s (People’s Movement for the Liberation of Angola) feat when the soldiers attacked and liberated the detained independence leaders from a Luanda jailhouse.
-Ready to learn more about this day?
+Angola Liberation Day is commemorated every February 4, along with the Day of the Armed Struggle, to celebrate the pivotal 1961 attack on a Luanda jail.
+This bold move by the M.P.L.A.
+(People’s Movement for the Liberation of Angola) ignited the Angolan War of Independence.
+Take time to learn more about this significant historical event and its lasting impact on the nation.

 History of Angola Liberation Day